Frequently Asked Questions

 Question: What are plastic drink bottles made from?

-Answer: Plastic drink bottles sold in Adelaide are primarily made using three types of plastic;
+Answer: Plastic drink bottles sold in South Australia are primarily made using three types of plastic;

 - polyethylene terephthalate (PET or PETE for short) - is clear and is commonly used to make soft drink and water bottles.